PAXSTORE/paxstore-openapi-java-sdk/docs/GOINSIGHT_API.md

 ### Search APP BizData

 The search app bizData API allow the third party system search data.<br/>
 Note: This result of this API depends on the API query settings in GoInsight.
-Paging needs to be set when the query result set type is a table.
+Paging needs to be set when the query result set type is a details data.

 **API**